 Stand with feet hip-width distance apart, toes pointing forward.
 Hold a kettlebell with both hands by the handle (aka horns) at your chest; palms facing your body.
 Engage your core.

 Hinge at your hips with your knees slightly bent to lower the bell down towards your knees/shins.
 Think of pushing your butt back towards the wall behind you while keeping a flat back and neutral neck.
 This is the deadlift portion of the move.

-Once you “catch” the weight at your chest; hold the weight at shoulder height in a front rack position as you perform a squat.
-Lowering your hips down parallel to your knees.
+Once you catch the weight at your chest; hold the weight at shoulder height in a front rack position as you perform a squat.
+Lower your hips down parallel to your knees.

-Stand tall with your feet shoulder width apart, slightly staggered.
+Stand tall with your feet slightly staggered and shoulder-width distance apart.
 Right leg slightly in front of left leg; both toes still facing forward.
 Engage your core.

 Hinge forward at the hips to reach for the kettlebell in front of you.
 Place your hands on the horns, palms facing your body.

 Then with a slight bend in your knees and weight in your heels, hinge your hips, pushing your butt back towards the wall behind you.
 Reach for the kettlebell in front of you and ‘hike’ the kettlebell back between your legs to start the swing movement.